-Though small, Jack Highland Terriers will eat about a cup of dry commercial dog food each day.
+Though small, Jack Highland Terriers will eat about a cup of dry commercial dog food daily.
 They can eat even more after long days of hiking or hours spent at the dog park.
-These dogs do well on a homemade diet, but your veterinarian should run blood tests and help you determine exactly what to include in their homemade diet.
+They do well on a homemade diet, but your veterinarian should run blood tests and help you determine exactly what to include in their homemade diet.

 They can also thrive on wet or dry food that’s been commercially prepared and packaged.
-But not all commercial dog foods are created equally.
-Stay away from the stuff that includes beef and chicken meal, as well as ingredients like high fructose corn syrup.
-Avoid foods that feature soy, corn, other fillers, and artificial ingredients.
+However, not all commercial dog foods are created equally.
+Stay away from the brands that use fillers and ingredients like high fructose corn syrup.

-Your Jack Highland Terrier should be fed high-quality food that includes real beef, chicken, or fish.
-The food can also include whole grains, fruits, veggies, and supplements such as flaxseed.
-Look for a food that is made specifically for small dog breeds so your pooch can easily chew and digest it.
+Your Jack Highland Terrier should be fed high-quality food that includes beef, chicken, or fish.
+The recipe can also include whole grains, fruits, veggies, and supplements such as flaxseed.
+Look for a formula made specifically for small dog breeds so your pup can easily chew and digest it.

 It’s hard to believe, but these little balls of fire are always active.
-Jack Highland Terriers should get 60 to 80 minutes of exercise each day, minimum.
-Exercise can come in the form of various ways such as brisk walking, games of fetch, time at the dog park, and even game time indoors.
+Jack Highland Terriers should get at least 60 to 120 minutes of exercise each day.
+Their daily exercise can include brisk walking, games of fetch, time at the dog park, and indoor play sessions.

-They don’t need a fenced yard to play in at their will, but they do need access to leashed time outdoors and unleashed experiences like hiking and camping.
-Agility training is another great form of exercise that Jack Highland Terriers typically love participating in.
+They don’t need a fenced yard but require access to leashed time outdoors and unleashed experiences like hiking and camping.
+Agility training is another excellent form of exercise that Jack Highland Terriers typically love participating in.

 Agility training is also something that the Jack Highland Terrier enjoys.
-They’re agile, brisk, and intelligent, which makes them awesome contenders on the agility course.
-Agility training also helps stimulate the intelligent and curious mind of this fine mixed breed.
-You can start teaching your dog agility at home and then decide whether to get involved with the professional circuit.
+They’re agile, brisk, and intelligent, which makes them fantastic contenders on the agility course.
+Agility training also helps stimulate this fine mixed breed’s clever and curious mind.
+You can start teaching your dog agility at home and decide whether to get involved in the professional circuit.

-The Jack Highland Terrier may or may not be hypoallergic, depending on which parent it most takes after.
-If your puppy takes after their West Highland White Terrier, they may not shed much and won’t require much grooming other than the occasional brushing and bath.
+The Jack Highland Terrier may or may not be hypoallergic, depending on which parent they take after.
+If your puppy takes after the West Highland White Terrier, they may not shed much and won’t require much grooming other than the occasional brushing and bath.
 On the other hand, if your pup takes after their Jack Russell Terrier parent, they will likely shed frequently and require brushing multiple times a week.

-No matter their coat, Jack Highland Terriers tend to need baths once every couple of months to get rid of dirt and soil buildup.
-They’re active enough to keep their own nails trimmed, and thanks to their cleanly personality, they seem to keep their ears and other important areas of the body clean enough to avoid infection.
+Regardless of the type of coat, Jack Highland Terriers need baths once every couple of months to get rid of dirt and soil buildup.
+They’re active enough to keep their nails trimmed, and thanks to their hygienic nature, they seem to keep their ears and other vital areas of the body clean enough to avoid infection.

 Health and Conditions ❤️

 Unfortunately, the Jack Highland Terrier is prone to a long list of health problems.
-But many of the problems are minor, so they can be managed with the help of a veterinarian.
+However, many of the problems are minor, and they can be managed with the help of a veterinarian.
 Here is the breakdown of health conditions Jack Highland Terrier owners should be on the lookout for.

 Male vs. Female

-There isn’t much difference between female and male Jack Highland Terriers, except for gender.
-Some people think that their females are more affectionate, while others think that their male Jack Highland Terriers are the most attached to them.
-Unless you plan on adopting both a male and female, you probably will never know the real difference between the genders of this mixed dog breed.
-Even if you do adopt both, you still might not notice a difference.
+There isn’t much difference between female and male Jack Highland Terriers.
+Some people think their females are more affectionate, while others believe their male Jack Highland Terriers are the most attached to them.
+Unless you plan on adopting both a male and female, you probably will never know the difference between the sexes.
+Even if you adopt both, you might not notice a difference.

-The bottom line is that the Jack Highland Terrier is a highly energetic dog with a lot of love to give.
-They love spending time in big family environments, but they also enjoy their one-on-one relationships with singles and older folks who are looking for company.
-But they do need opportunities to run, play, hide, and seek throughout the day.
-These smart pups are always looking for something to do, so owners should keep tons of toys around the house.
+The Jack Highland Terrier is an energetic dog with a lot of love to give.
+They love spending time in big family environments but enjoy their one-on-one relationships with singles looking for company.
+However, they need opportunities to run, play, and hide throughout the day.
+These intelligent pups are always looking for something to do, and owners should keep several toys around the house.

-All in all, active families, and those with time to spare for exercise should certainly investigate adopting a Jack Highland Terrier.
+Active families and those with time to spare for exercise should certainly investigate adopting a Jack Highland Terrier.
 How do you feel about this cute Jack Russell mixed breed?
-We’d love to hear what your thoughts are and whether you already own or plan to adopt a Jack Highland Terrier yourself.
+We’d love to hear your comments and whether you own or plan to adopt a Jack Highland Terrier.
 Let us know your thoughts, experiences, and tips in the comments section below!